raphui/wMusic/README.md

-PoCSpotify
+SpotifyEverywhere
 ==========

-PoC using lib spotify.
+Streaming system using Spotify.